anuragambuja/data-engineering-gcp/Machine-Learning/Generative-AI/README.md

 - top K lets the model randomly return a word from the top K number of words in terms of possibility.
 For example, top 2 means you get a random word from the top 2 possible words including flowers and trees.
 - Top P allows the model to return a random word from the smallest subset with the sum of the likelihoods that exceeds or equals to P. For instance, P of 0.75 means you sample from a set of words that have a cumulative probability greater than 0.75.
 - Saved info: Storing persistent information for all your Gemini interactions, avoiding repetition and potential inconsistencies.
 - Gem: Creating a personalized AI assistant with specific instructions and resources.
+Gems are personalized AI assistants within Gemini.
+They provide personalized responses tailored to specific instructions, streamline workflows like templates, prompts, and guided interactions.